-If the setting is a nonzero value, and the value is smaller than the calculated minimum memory bytes, Rebuild uses the value to allocate memory.
+If the setting is a nonzero value, and the value is larger than the calculated minimum memory that Rebuild needs, then Rebuild uses the smaller value.

 Finally, Rebuild compares the amount of memory that it should allocate with 60% of the amount that is actually available.
 It then attempts to allocate the smaller of the two.
 If the memory allocation fails, Rebuild keeps attempting to allocate 80% of the last attempted amount.
-If the memory allocation fails completely (which means the amount of memory is less than the minimum memory bytes), Rebuild uses the alternative method to rebuild the file.
+If the memory allocation fails completely (which means the amount of memory is less than the minimum memory bytes), Rebuild uses the alternative method to rebuild the indexes.